A relative approach to opinion formation: Discussion

 The idea of modeling relative opinions instead of opinions measured according a predefined scale can be applied to a broad set of established models.
 In the case of agent based models, the fact that the relative opinion model has an elementary linear update rule may lead to relatively low simulation effort.
 In the case of models that allow for analytical solutions the idea of relative opinions may extend the options for analytical investigation.

 We anticipate that the material presented in this paper is only the tip of the iceberg of the analytical insights that the relative opinion model can provide.
 A vast body of matrix theory, e.g. theory involving symmetric matrices, positive matrices and block matrices, may be applied to the relative opinion model, possibly providing new insights.
 As a research direction one may consider the relative opinion model from a stochastic perspective.
-Another direction is the behavior of the relative opinion model when opinions are treated as an object that is higher than 1-dimensional \citep{Baldassarri2007}, or when a different equivalence relation is chosen than the one considered in this paper.
+Another direction is the behavior of the relative opinion model when opinions are treated as an object that is higher than 1-dimensional as considered by many models in the literature \citep{Baldassarri2007,Flache2011b,schweighofer2020}, or when a different equivalence relation is chosen than the one considered in this paper.

 From an empirical point of view it is notable that data based on a predefined opinion scale, e.g. a scale from 1 to 10 (the {\it Likert scale}), can be directly inserted in the relative opinion model.
 One could also aim to validate, in situations where the underlying assumptions are expected to be approximately met, our results for two groups, so as to predict the asymptotic opinion behavior of the population from the intragroup and intergroup dynamics.